Dan J. Harkey

 5. Motion-Activated Deterrents

-• Sprinklers or ultrasonic devices can startle rabbits and keep them away.
+• Sprinklers or ultrasonic devices can startle rabbits and deter them from approaching.

 6. Humane Trapping (if necessary)